Job Interview Questions and Answers

 3. Explain the gaps in your work history

 Be prepared, because mostly likely they will inquire.
-A questionable gap is considered 3 or 6 months or more between jobs, with no work experience.
+A questionable gap is considered 3 to 6 months or more between jobs, with no work experience.

 If you took time take off for family, then state that.
 If you decided to be a lazy couch potato for 5 months, you can say:

-- “I took some time to address some personal business”
+- “I took time to address some personal projects”

 4. What did you like least about your last job and/or employer?

 Take the high road here.
 Even though you may have been working for an idiot and not an icon, you can still spin it to a positive.
 You do not want to speak negatively about your previous employer.

 - “I enjoy learning new things and have access to growth opportunities.
 Even though, I enjoyed my responsibilities, previous company had little to no growth opportunities”

 Reference your strengths that would qualify you for the job, such as education, accomplishments, people skills and any related responsibilities.